dharshan-0/tui_clock/README.md

 # tui_clock
-A simple TUI clock written from scratch
+A simple TUI clock written from scratch without any libraries.

 ## Demo